Ahmedwaleed22/mono_backend/README.md

 5. `php artisan migrate`

+6. `php artisan db:seed`

-6. `php artisan serve` _If you are looking to use the Laravel server for testing purposes or local installation_
+7. `php artisan serve` _If you are looking to use the Laravel server for testing purposes or local installation_

 <hr>